ogunleye0720/THREE-TIER-ARCHITECTURE/README.md

            the cpu-usage of the instances in the presentation-layer and application_layer.
 The metrics pulled were sent to an administrative email for notification.

-     - [x] MULTI-AZ RDS INSTANCES :- A RELATIONAL DATABASE INSTANCE was configured, with the multi-availability zone option provided by
+     - [x] MULTI-AZ RDS INSTANCES :- A RELATIONAL DATABASE INSTANCE was configured with the multi-availability zone option provided by
            AWS.
 The Multi-AZ deployment provides enhanced availability and fault tolerance for the RDS database by replicating the database to a standby instance in a different Availability Zone within the same AWS Region.
 Incase the primary data-base fails, it fails-over to the standby data-base automatically.
 Storage encyption was enabled to enhance data-base security, when